quicwg/base-drafts/draft-ietf-quic-recovery.md

 Similar to {{?RFC6298}}, smoothed_rtt and rttvar are computed as follows.

-An endpoint initializes the RTT estimator during connection establishment and when the estimator is reset during connection migration (Section 9.4 of {{QUIC-TRANSPORT}}).
-Before any RTT samples are available for a new path or when the estimator is reset, the estimator is initialized using the initial RTT; see {{pto-handshake}}.
+An endpoint initializes the RTT estimator during connection establishment and when the estimator is reset during connection migration; see Section 9.4 of
+{{QUIC-TRANSPORT}}.
+Before any RTT samples are available for a new path or when the estimator is reset, the estimator is initialized using the initial RTT; see
+{{pto-handshake}}.

 smoothed_rtt and rttvar are initialized as follows, where kInitialRtt contains the initial RTT value: